-Roofing including Roof Space Repair Category 2 Notes Weathered and displaced tiles are noted to the roof surface.
-Clay roof tiles can become brittle and delaminate as a result of frost, weathering or chemical damage.
-Inspection at close quarters may reveal further deterioration or damage to roofing materials, especially where these are original.
-A roofing contractor can provide further advice.
-The roof of the dormer projections are of flat design and clad with a material which is known to have a limited lifespan.
+Roofing including Roof Space Repair Category 2 Notes No significant defects noted to the slate roof covering, however, slate roof coverings require ongoing maintenance.
+A roofing contractor can advise further.
+There are areas roof which are of flat design and clad with a material which is known to have a limited lifespan.
 Careful maintenance will be required as this type of roof covering can fail without warning.
 Periodic renewal of the roofing material is likely to be necessary.
 A roofing contractor can advise further.